The finite dual coalgebra as a quantization of the maximal spectrum: Introduction

 It is certainly true that the fully RFD property is quite restrictive as a ring-theoretic condition.
 However, a common phenomenon within noncommutative algebraic geometry is that many $q$-deformed families of quantum algebras contain affine algebras that are module-finite over their center, typically when the deforming parameters are equal to roots of unity~\cite[Part~III]{browngoodearl:quantum}.
 Such an algebra satisfies a polynomial identity and is noetherian (see~\cite[Corollary~13.1.13, Lemma~13.9.10]{mcconnellrobson}).
 Thus these quantum families of algebras have nontrivial intersection with the class of fully RFD algebras, and one can try to obtain a geometric understanding of algebras in this intersection by studying the finite dual as a quantized maximal spectrum.

-If we are willing to accept the importance of the finite dual as a spectral invariant of an algebra, we are left with an important problem.
-How can one go about computing $A^\circ$ for a given algebra $A$?
-To our knowledge, this has been done for relatively few concrete algebras $A$.
-Happily, there are notable counterexamples to this trend in the literature on Hopf algebras, such as~\cite{takeuchi:sl2, chinmusson:duality, jahn:thesis, couto:thesis, geliu:dual, liliu:duals, browncoutojahn:dual}.
-For this reason, we provide the following new tools to assist with the computation of dual coalgebras.

-Many common constructions to build noncommutative algebras out of simpler (even commutative) algebras---such as skew polynomial rings, twisted group algebras, and smash product algebras---are instances of a \emph{twisted tensor product}~\cite{csv:twisted} (or \emph{crossed product}) construction.
-Recent papers such as~\cite{gkm:discriminant, connergoetz:property, sheplerwitherspoon:twisted, connergoetz:classification} have studied a number of interesting aspects of this construction, and it seems that it could be useful to have spectral techniques to aid in this analysis.
-Thus we have focused our attention on finding a suitable method to compute the dual coalgebra of a twisted tensor product.
-Because there exists a formally dual construction of crossed product coalgebras~\cite{cimz:smash}, one might naturally assume that the finite dual should interchange these operations in a formula such as

-but it is easy to construct examples where this fails (Example~\ref{ex:not continuous}).
-Nevertheless, we are able to find a sufficient condition on the twisting map for an isomorphism of the above form to hold.
-We are able to prove this result by viewing the finite dual and its comultiplication $A^\circ \to A^\circ \otimes A^\circ$ formally as a \emph{topological} dual to the multiplication $A \otimes A \to A$, when $A$ is endowed with a suitable topology.
-The sufficient condition for the isomorphism above is then phrased in terms of continuity of the twisting map.

-Another important source of affine noetherian PI algebras are the affine algebras $A$ that are module-finite over the center $Z(A)$.
-Functoriality guarantees that the dual coalgebras are related by a morphism $A^\circ \to Z(A)^\circ$.
-In the case where $A$ is prime, we give a clearer description of the relationship between $A^\circ$ and the geometry of $\Spec Z(A)$.
-Specifically, we describe a large direct summand of $A^\circ$ that corresponds to the Azumaya locus~\cite[Section~3]{browngoodearl:pi} tensored with a matrix coalgebra.

-In order to illustrate the methods of the twisted tensor product and Azumaya locus in action, we close this paper with a description of the dual coalgebra of the quantum plane $\O_q(k^2)$ where $k$ is algebraically closed and $q \in k^*$ is a root of unity.
-Our goal is to provide a glimpse of a concrete mathematical object that can be visualized as a quantum plane.
-This example also underscores the potential of the perspective described above to place geometric and quantum language on equal footing.
+For affine algebras $A$ that are module-finite over their center $Z(A)$, functoriality guarantees that the dual coalgebras are related by a morphism $A^\circ \to Z(A)^\circ$.
+In this case, we aim to give a clearer relationship between $A^\circ$ and the geometry of $\Spec Z(A)$ in Section~\ref{sec:Azumaya}.
+Assuming that $A$ is prime, we describe $A^\circ$ in terms of a large part that corresponds to the Azumaya locus~\cite[Section~3]{browngoodearl:pi} tensored with a matrix coalgebra, with a direct sum complement that corresponds to the a noncommutative formal neighborhood of a closed subscheme of $\Spec Z(A)$.
+We use this to describe the dual coalgebra of the quantum plane $\O_q(k^2)$ where $k$ is algebraically closed and $q \in k^*$ is a root of unity, hoping to provide a glimpse of a concrete mathematical object that can be visualized as a quantum plane.
+This example underscores the potential of the perspective described above to place geometric and quantum language on equal footing.
+In the general case, we also discuss how knowledge of the local structure of $A$ relative to the maximal spectrum of $Z(A)$ can be used to describe $A^\circ$.
+We hope that this will inspire future efforts to visualize noncommutative spaces in a similar manner.